‘Tis the season to be jolly…

 Maggie Baker is a freelance writer and an encourager.
 Thank you, Maggie, for sharing all of these wonderful holiday ideas with us.
 May we, indeed, be more grateful.
 There is so much to be thankful for!

-We’ve been blessed with your words today!
+Truly, we’ve been blessed with your words today!

 Want more Holiday Encouragement?